Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 This branch focuses on running and testing the **llmops-digital-twin** application locally.
 At this stage, the backend does not yet include memory, so each message is processed independently.
 The goal is simply to verify that the backend and frontend communicate correctly, and to observe the limitation that the Digital Twin cannot remember anything yet.

-## part 1: start the backend server
+## Part 1: start the backend server

 ### Step 1: Launch the backend